The Book of the Thousand Nights and a Night: Sexology

 The stories collected in the Nights are often sexual in content and were considered pornography at the time of Burton's publication.
 The Terminal Essay in volume 10 of Burton's Nights contains a 14,000-word section entitled "Pederasty" (Volume 10, section IV, D).
 Here Burton postulated that male homosexuality was prevalent in an area of the southern latitudes named by him the "Sotadic zone".
-(Rumors about Burton's own sexuality and experiences were already circulating and were further incited by this work.)

 Plagiarism controversy

 John Payne and Burton collaborated on their respective translations of the Nights for more than half a decade, and each respected the other's scholarship, but Payne believed that Burton had plagiarised his manuscripts when he sent them to Trieste to be checked.
 In 1906, a biographer of Burton, Thomas Wright, made the claim that Burton had plagiarised most of his translation from Payne.
-Burton's most recent biographer summarises the situation as follows.He [Wright] made a comparison of the respective versions of the Nights by Burton and Payne.
+Burton's most recent biographer (1998) summarises the situation as follows.He [Wright] made a comparison of the respective versions of the Nights by Burton and Payne.
 We know, not only from Richard's and Isabel's writings but from the statements of people who met him through the years, that Burton had been collecting manuscripts of the Nights stories and translating them, on and off, for over twenty-five years before he met Payne.
 So Wright's claim that Burton had not done his own translation, but had "taken from Payne at least three-quarters of his entire work", is extraordinary.

 Norman Mosley Penzer, in his 1923 Annotated Bibliography of Burton's works, takes great umbrage at "Wright's futile efforts to glorify Payne and scoff at Burton", contradicting several of his examples point by point.
 In Burton's defence, Penzer asserts that it is usual for translators to study and follow in the footsteps of earlier translators and cites examples of similarities in the stories Payne translated after Burton had published his version.

-The "plagiarism" allegation is also examined in detail in an appendix to Fawn Brodie’s 1967 biography of Burton, The Devil Drives.
+The "plagiarism" allegation is also examined in detail in an appendix to Fawn Brodie's 1967 biography of Burton, The Devil Drives.